XperiencedTang06/Aerofox/README.md

 ## NOTICE:

-This theme is currently in it's experimental phase, and i'm still developing the theme.
+This theme is currently in it's indev phase, and i'm still developing the theme.
 Expect lots of bugs in this phase.

 ## INSTALLATION